AlexMi-Ha/TabManager/README.md

 * Download the package ADODB.7.10.3077 via NuGet
 * You have to move the python file `offset.py` in the folder `_output_python_file` to where you have your exported executable
-* Python 3.6.4 and the module guitarpro (You can get it via cmd: pip install PyGuitarPro)
+* Download Python 3.6.4 and the module guitarpro (You can get it via cmd: pip install PyGuitarPro)

 # How to use it